SimplyAhmazing/BatTorrent/README.md

+# BatTorrent

-# A Bitttorent Client written with Python's Asyncio
+A Bitttorent Client written with Python's Asyncio.
+This code is optimized for learning, do not ship it to production.

-## Production Notes

-Do not ship this code.
-This code is optimized for learning.

 ## Notes from the author